jimsander/dcm_security_guide/access_rights/access_rights.rst

 Resource type
 ~~~~~~~~~~~~~

-* Every page, link and action in the Dell Cloud Manager console is controlled by at least one resource type.
-For example:

- * Access to the actions available on the Cloud Resources > Machine Images page is controlled by the **Image** resource type.
- * Access to the actions available on the Cloud Resources > Servers page is controlled by the **Server** resource type.
+ The resource type specifies the resources to be controlled (e.g. servers, machine images, volumes, etc.)

+ For instance:

+ * The **Server** resource type is used to control the access and actions for cloud servers.
+ * The **Image** resource type  is used to control the access and actions for cloud machine images.

+ Refer to :ref:`Resource Types <access_rights_resource_types>` for the list of supported resource types.

 Action
 ~~~~~~